ExtensionIntention/CoolNotes/README.md

 ### Forecasting
 15 Story Points: Our estimated forecast velocity was 15 (storypoints per sprint).
 This value was obtained using the Extreme Programming (XP) concept of "yesterday's weather" where we use the progress of the previous sprint as a prediction for the coming sprint.
 As such, we pulled the next six items from the Product Backog to the Sprint Backlog as it equals roughly 15 story points.
 We believe it likely that we would be able to deliver these next most important story items as forecasted given our newly gained experience.
 While some of our team members are still lagging behind in familiarity with our software tool choice, everyone is still able to contribute meaningfully towards working software increments.
 Some of the stories in the Product Backlog were larger than necessary and as such have been split into smaller stories explained in a futher section.

+### Backlog management
+We made some small adjustments to the backlog order for what we believe to be the most important stories for our stakeholders.
+After making the small rearrangements, we moved the most important items from the product backlog to the sprint backlog.

 ### Burndown
 Burndown chart (**the Sprint 2 chart is located in thhttps://docs.google.com/spreadsheets/d/15-MeZMPQ9m1KKVIjYE6X7QVmO5i8YluvSMKPHzsBOW0/edit?usp=sharinge Sprint 2 tab which can be seen at the bottom of the sheets**): [chart](https://docs.google.com/spreadsheets/d/15-MeZMPQ9m1KKVIjYE6X7QVmO5i8YluvSMKPHzsBOW0/edit?usp=sharing)